aliamerj/netbird-project/README.md

 - UI or shell integrations simply act as wrappers around the core agent, either invoking a CLI command or talking directly to the local NetBird service (via Unix socket or similar, if exposed).

 ## TASK 3: Nice to have
-- Add optional settings like download location, transfer history, and permissions.
+- Add optional settings like transfer history, and permissions.
 - Notify users when a new file is received.